Barbara Sittner, PhD, RN, APRN-CNS, ANEF

 - Diploma, Bryan Memorial School of Nursing

 Dr. Barbara Sittner is the Helen Weber Distinguished Professor of Nursing Education at Bryan College of Health Sciences.
-For over a decade she has been involved with the integration of simulation into nursing curriculum in undergraduate and graduate programs.
-Dr. Sittner has published simulation research studies; developed scenarios for publication; led faculty workshops; mentored nurse educators nationally and internationally on the use of simulation as a teaching strategy; coordinates and teaches an international online graduate simulation certificate program.
-Dr. Sittner’s scholarship focuses on utilizing simulation as a teaching strategy to improve learning and patient care outcomes.
+For over a decade, she has been involved with the integration of simulation into nursing curriculum in undergraduate and graduate programs.
+Dr. Sittner has published simulation research studies, developed scenarios for publication, led faculty workshops, mentored nurse educators nationally and internationally on the use of simulation as a teaching strategy and coordinates and teaches an international online graduate simulation certificate program.
+Dr. Sittner's scholarship focuses on utilizing simulation as a teaching strategy to improve learning and patient care outcomes.
 Currently, she is the primary investigator for an obstetrical high-risk simulation study with critical access hospital nurses.

 1) Sittner, B. (in press).
 Obstetric simulation.
 In Simulation exemplars in nursing practice & clinical specialties.
 In C. Foisy-Doll & K. Leighton (Eds.)
 Simulation Champions: Courage, Caring, and Connection.
 Philadelphia: Wolters Kluwer.

 2) Lopreiato, J. O. (Ed.), Downing, D., Gammon, W., Lioce, L., Sittner, B., Slot, V., Spain, A. E. (Associate Eds.), and the Terminology & Concepts Working Group.
 (2016).
 Healthcare Simulation DictionaryTM.
 Retrieved from http://www.ssih.org/dictionary.